 All payment plans require an automatic scheduled payment by credit card or bank draft.
 You may pay your balance with any form of payment prior to the scheduled payment date.

 All returned checks, bank drafts and credit cards will incur a $20 fee assessed on your account.

-JCC may videotape or photograph participants enrolled in programs, classes, and events or while enjoying JCC facilities.
-These photographs are for JCC publications, flyers, publicity efforts, brochures, web use, other electronic communications or video usage.
-All photos and videos are for JCC use and become the sole property of JCC.
-Please contact the director of your program for photographic exclusions for your child.
+JCC Chicago may videotape or photograph participants enrolled in programs, classes and events or while enjoying JCC Chicago facilities.
+These photographs are for JCC Chicago publications, flyers, publicity efforts, brochures, web use, other electronic communications or video usage.
+All photos and videos are for JCC Chicago use and become the sole property of JCC Chicago.
+Please contact the Program Director for photographic exclusions.